Guide to Rising Damp

 Mark holes at approx. 80mm apart so that 3 holes should be drilled into the mortar bed of each length of brick of approx. 230 mm.
 Avoid drilling holes directly above the vertical mortar joints of brick walls.

-Consumption: 12ml of the cream for a single brick wall (150ml per metre of single brick wall or 300ml per metre of double brick wall per fill).
+Consumption: Use 12 ml of cream for a single‑brick wall.
+This equals 150 ml per metre of single‑brick wall or 300 ml per metre of double‑brick wall per fill.

 AFTER TREATMENT: